 He has a long-standing interest and involvement in web technologies, open-source solutions and learning technologies which intersects with design practice, active teaching and research communities.
 He is currently developing an online ‘Social Learning Space’ to support collaborative learning and also coordinates, advises and supports a range of research and enterprise initiatives.

 Recent freelance projects include producing an open-access high-resolution version of a historic Map of Essex and ongoing work as web designer and editorial board member for the International Journal of Motorcycle Studies.
 Additionally, he provides design, editorial and photographic services as well as digital media support, consultation and training for clients such as HealthWatch, The Little Sparta Trust, Magdalen College Oxford, Trust Links and UNISON.

-Alongside freelance design activity, he has worked within a creative industries educational context for 25 years in academic, coordinator and technical support positions.
+Alongside freelance design activity, he has worked within a creative industries educational context for 28 years in governance, academic, coordinator and technical support positions.
 He holds an MA in Graphic Design with distinction from University of the Arts London and is currently working toward Senior Fellowship of the Higher Education Academy (SFHEA).